lowercasename/beyond-gender-manifesto/section-01.md

 More is needed than simply the repeated calls for change.
 Important as they are, such tactics have not moved us far enough.

-> Rather than channeling political energy into the operations of government—prefigurative politics meant acting as if the world sought, or some aspect of it, was already in place.
+> Rather than channeling political energy into the operations of government — prefigurative politics meant acting as if the world sought, or some aspect of it, was already in place.
 >
 > Davina Cooper